franneck94/GW2_RotaHelper/README.md

 ## ✨ Installation Guide

 1. **Install Nexus**: Install Nexus Addon Manager
-2. **Install ArcDPS**: Install arcdps via the Nexus Addon Manager
+2. **Install ArcDPS**: Install arcdps via the Nexus Addon Library
 3. **Install this Addon**: Obtain the DLL either by
-   1. Ingame in the nexus addon library
+   1. Ingame in the Nexus Addon Library
    2. The GitHub release [page](https://github.com/franneck94/GW2_RotaHelper/releases), there you need to place the dll in the GW2/addons dir

 ## 🎯 User Guide

 #### Selecting a Rotation

-- The addon ships exported benchmark rotations from the Snow Crows website.
+- The addon ships exported benchmark rotations from the Snow Crows [website](https://snowcrows.com/benchmarks).
-- You can input a filter text; otherwise, all are listed for the currently selected profession.
+- You can input a filter text; otherwise, all builds are listed for the currently selected profession.

 <div align="left" style="margin-left:50px;">
    <img src="./media/Filter.png" alt="Example Screenshot" />